devidd22/Agent_AI_Email/README.md

 # 🤖 Agent AI Email

-> A simple mini-agent that uses AI to send you a daily email.
+> A simple mini-agent that uses AI to send you a daily email about the news in AI.

 This project is a small AI agent that runs on a schedule (using `cron`) to send you a daily email.